LuuKhoaHoc/smart-branch/CONTRIBUTING.md

 ## Recognition

-Contributors sẽ được recognition trong:
+Contributors will be recognized in:

 - README.md contributors section
 - CHANGELOG.md
 - GitHub releases notes

-Cảm ơn bạn đã đóng góp cho Smart Branch! 🎉
+Thank you for contributing to Smart Branch! 🎉